CatherineH/CatherineH.github.io/_posts/2016-04-13-mocking-entire-modules.md

 If this is green, I have succeeded in my task.
 Go me!

 Before I got this spiffy number, I had to tackle an issue: pyglet_helper project is built on top of OpenGL, but OpenGL needs a display to draw to.
-The continuous intergration system I am using (Travis) does not have a display.
+The continuous integration system I am using (Travis) does not have a display.

 After embarking on a fool's errand to get [Xdummy](http://xpra